Archaeology is one of Kelley's great passions. He's read many books on the subject, as well as every issue of "Archaeology" since 1987.

 4. Cerne Abbas Giant (England)

-Found near the village of Cerne Abbas in Dorset of the United Kingdom, the Cerne Abbas Giant, or sometimes called the Rude Man of Cerne, is a hillside earthwork comprised of an ithyphallic man, perhaps a hunter, wielding a club.
-Often considered a depiction of the Greek god Hercules, or a Celtic-British figure of some kind, the giant was probably made in the 1600s - or so most experts claim.
+Found near the village of Cerne Abbas in Dorset of the United Kingdom, the Cerne Abbas Giant, about 180 feet tall, is a hillside earthwork comprised of an ithyphallic man, perhaps a hunter, wielding a club.
+Often considered a depiction of the Greek god Hercules, or a Celtic-British figure of some kind, the giant was probably made in the 1600s—or so most experts claim.
 But some think it was constructed during the Early Medieval Period, or even during Roman times, centuries before.
-Carved into the white chalk found underneath a layer of turf, making it very easy to see, the giant is about one acre in size and is kept in very good condition; it’s re-chalked every 25 years.
-Moreover, in modern times, the giant has become an iconic image in pop culture and can be seen on a beer company’s logo.
+Carved into the white chalk found underneath a layer of turf, making it very easy to see, the Giant covers about one acre and is kept in very good condition; it’s re-chalked every 25 years.
+Moreover, in modern times, the Giant has become an iconic image in pop culture and can be seen on a beer company’s logo.

 3. Great Serpent Mound (USA)